Sohna

 Sohna is a town and a municipal council in the Gurugram district of Haryana, India.
 A popular tourist weekend and conference retreat, it is on the highway from Gurugram to Alwar near a vertical rock.
 Sohna is known for its hot springs and Shiva temple.
-Major communities in Sohna are Gurjars, Meo, Ahir, Rajput and Jaat.
+Major communities in Sohna are Ahi, Gujjars, Jats, Thakurs and Muslims.
 Gurugram district is divided into 4 sub-divisions each headed by a Sub-Divisional Magistrate (SDM): Gurugram, Sohna, Pataudi and Badshahpur.

 History

 Founding of the city

-Sohna, which, according to historical records, traces its origin from 11th century onward, was occupied by three races in succession: namely the Iranian Kambhos, the Khanzadas and the Rajputs.
-Gazetteers mention that Nawab Qutb Khan Khanzada defeated the Kambhos and took over the town in 1570.
-The Khanzadas were expelled in 1620 by the Sisodia Rajputs.
+Sohna, which, according to historical records, traces its origin from 11th century onward, was occupied by three races in succession: namely the Kambhos, the Khanzadas and the Rajputs.
+The Haryana State Gazetteer records that “the town of Sohna is mentioned to be an ancient Chauhan Rajput settlement,” describing its establishment during the medieval period following regional invasions.
+Gazetteers mention that Nawab Qutb Khan Khanzada captured the town in 1570 from the Kambhos.
+They were then expelled in 1620 by the Sisodia Rajputs.
 The Rajputs migrated to Sohna, who according to myths, obeyed the orders their patron saint who appeared in their dream indicating Sohna as their place of settlement.